-Cynthia Core, Ph.D, CCC-SLP – Cynthia is a Speech Language Pathologist with over 16 years experience providing services to infants, toddlers, preschoolers and school age children.
+Cynthia Core, Ph.D, CCC-SLP – Dr. Cynthia Core is a Speech Language Pathologist with over 16 years experience providing services to infants, toddlers, preschoolers and school age children.
 She specializes in working with children who have hearing loss, expressive and receptive language delays, articulation challenges, as well as dual language learners.
 Cynthia provides services to children within the early intervention program and she co-leads our therapist teaming group.

 Cynthia is also an Associate Professor of Speech, Language and Hearing Sciences at George Washington University in Washington DC where she focuses her research on speech and language development in bilingual children, children with cochlear implants, and children with speech and language needs.